Subject to change. Last updated July 15, 2021.

 Will TAF still have large all-camp events such as family time?

 The small group structure will be used throughout the week, as cohorts (aka pods) have been shown to reduce risks of transmission.
 Large group interactions will be very limited in comparison to past years.

 Will TAF be running camp programs at full capacity?

-We will be operating at half capacity out of Manchester University’s facilities.
-This includes housing arrangements; everyone will likely have their own room, though bathroom facilities may still be shared.
+We will be operating at reduced capacity out of Manchester University’s facilities.

 How many campers will there be in a small group/pod?